 Being debt eligible means that you satisfy all the conditions to obtain debt and receive credit from banks or financial institutions.
-Here’s how to find out if you are debt eligible and whether you qualify for credit, and what to do if you don’t.
+Here’s how to find out if you are debt eligible and whether you qualify for credit, what to do if you don’t and what an ITC Credit Check is.

-Whenever you apply for credit from a bank or financial services provider, the creditor will run a credit check as part of your application process.
-This credit check will access your credit records from one of South Africa’s credit bureaus: TransUnion, Experian, Compuscan or XDS.
+Whenever you apply for credit from a bank or financial services provider, the creditor will run an ITC Credit Check as part of your application process.
+This ITC Credit Check will access your credit records from one of South Africa’s credit bureaus: TransUnion, Experian, Compuscan or XDS.

 These records contain your complete credit profile, including previous credit applications and the amount of debt incurred to date.
 Credit providers use your credit status to determine whether you qualify for the credit you need (whether you are debt eligible).
 Furthermore, a good credit status can help you secure a higher credit limit or lower interest rates to your advantage.